pomerium/pomerium/docs/enterprise/concepts.md

 ### Non-Domain Users

-When using Google as your IdP, you may hit an edge case where users are not available for lookup when the user's domain doesn't match that of your organization.
+You may encounter a situation where you may want to add users that are not directly associated with your corporate identity provider service.
+For example, if you have a corporate GSuite account and want to add a contractor with a gmail account.
 In this case, there are two workarounds:

 - Create a group within your identity provider directly with the non-domain users in it.
 This group can be found and added to Namespaces and Policies.
 - Manually add the user's unique ID.
 Identify the ID from a user's Session Details page.